-NOTE 1—A feedback segment of the HE compressed beamforming/CQI report together with the other fields in the Frame Body field of the HE Compressed Beamforming/CQI frame (see Figure 9-127 (Management frame format) and Table 9-630 (HE Compressed Beamforming/CQI frame Action field format), constitutes a single unfragmented MMPDU.
+NOTE 1—An HE Sounding Feedback Segment field together with the other fields in the Frame Body field of the HE Compressed Beamforming/CQI frame (see Figure 9-118 (Management frame format) and Table 9-630 (HE Compressed Beamforming/CQI frame Action field format), constitutes a single unfragmented MMPDU.

+NOTE 2 – The maximum length of the HE Compressed Beamforming/CQI Report field is 30 008 octets (160 MHz MU type feedback with 8 columns, 8 rows, Ng = 4 and (ϕ, ψ) = {9, 7} bits – see Table 9-122 (HE MIMO Control field encoding)).
+Therefore, the maximum number of the HE Compressed Beamforming/CQI frames needed to carry an HE Compressed Beamforming/CQI Report field is 3.

+NOTE 3 – This results in all HE Sounding Feedback Segment fields that are not the last HE Sounding Segment field to have equal length.
+And all HE Compressed Beamforming/CQI frames that do not contain the last HE Sounding Feedback Segment field have equal length of 11 454 octets.
+The last HE Sounding Feedback Segment field may have length smaller than the other HE Sounding Feedback Segment fields.
+And the HE Compressed Beamforming/CQI frame containing the last HE Sounding Feedback Segment field has a length less than or equal to 11 454 octets.

-An HE beamformer that sends a BFRP Trigger frame, in its first attempt to retrieve an HE compressed beamforming/CQI report from an HE beamformee, shall solicit all possible feedback segments by setting all of the bits in the Feedback Segment Retransmission Bitmap subfield to 1 in the User Info field identifying the HE beamformee.
+An HE beamformer that sends a BFRP Trigger frame, in its first attempt to retrieve an HE compressed beamforming/CQI report from an HE beamformee, shall solicit all possible HE Sounding Feedback Segment fields (feedback segments) by setting all of the bits in the Feedback Segment Retransmission Bitmap subfield to 1 in the User Info field identifying the HE beamformee.

 An HE beamformer that fails to receive some or all of the feedback segments of the HE compressed beamforming/CQI report from the HE beamformee may solicit the selective retransmission of missing feedback segments by sending a BFRP Trigger frame that indicates in the Feedback Segment Retransmission Bitmap subfield of the User Info field identifying the HE beamformee the list of feedback segments solicited for retransmission (see 9.3.1.22.3 (BFRP Trigger frame format)).